Nick Adams (actor, born 1931): Toho Studios and career decline

 In 1964, Adams had a leading role opposite Nancy Malone in an episode ("Fun and Games") of The Outer Limits.
 A review of this episode written over three decades later would characterize him as an "underrated actor".
 By this time Adams's career was stalling.
 He had high hopes his co-starring performance with Robert Conrad in Young Dillinger (1964) would be critically acclaimed, but the project had low production values, and both critics and audiences rejected the film.
 Also that year, Adams guest-starred in an episode of the short-lived CBS drama The Reporter.

 In 1965, after publicly insisting he would never work in films produced outside the U.S., Adams began accepting parts in Japanese science fiction monster movies (kaiju eiga).
 He landed major roles in two science fiction epics from Toho Studios in Chiyoda, Tokyo.
 His first Japanese movie was Frankenstein vs. Baragon, in which he played Dr. James Bowen, a radiologist working in Hiroshima who encounters a new incarnation of the Frankenstein monster.
 Adams next starred in the sixth Godzilla film, Invasion of Astro-Monster (known in the U.S. as Monster Zero), in which he played Astronaut Glenn, journeying to the newly discovered Planet X. In both films, his character had a love interest with characters portrayed by actress Kumi Mizuno.
 On the set of Monster Zero, Adams and co-star Yoshio Tsuchiya (who played the villainous Controller of Planet X) reportedly got along well and played jokes on each other.
 Adams made three films in Japan between 1965 and 1966.
-Adams' final film for Toho was the final film in the "International Secret Police" Series, which began with the film "Key of Keys" Kokusai himitsu keisatsu: Kagi no kagi (国際秘密警察 鍵の鍵, International Secret Police: Key of Keys), which was the basis for the Woody Allen scripted spoof "What's up, Tiger Lily?"
+Adams' final film for Toho was the fifth and final film in the "International Secret Police" Series which included "Key of Keys" Kokusai himitsu keisatsu: Kagi no kagi (国際秘密警察 鍵の鍵, International Secret Police: Key of Keys), which was the basis for the Woody Allen scripted spoof What's Up, Tiger Lily?
 (1966).
 The English title for this final film was "The Killing Bottle", Toho shot the film in Japanese with Adams doing his lines in English as in the previous films.
 An English dub was commissioned by Henry G. Saperstein, and produced by Titra Studios.
 This English version was never released in the U.S., but there were rumors of the English dub being released in Yugoslavia.
-The most interesting aspect of this film, is that Adams actually performed his own fights scenes using Kendo, a style he had been learning under Senior Grand Master Ed Parker in the States.
+The most interesting aspect of this film, is that Adams actually performed his own fights scenes using Kenpo, a style he had been learning under Senior Grand Master Ed Parker in the States.
 Previous to this time, he also co-starred with Boris Karloff in Die, Monster, Die!
 (1965), a Gothic horror–sci fi movie filmed in England.